joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/5916782/2024/11/12/rodri-acl-injury-update-manchester-city/

 **Van Nistelrooy departs after successfully starting the healing process at Manchester United**\
-`Previously adored as a player, the Dutchman only strengthened his bond with Old Trafford by picking up the pieces after Ten Hag's departure`\
+`Previously adored as a United player, the Dutchman only strengthened his bond with the fans by picking up the pieces after Ten Hag's sacking`\
 https://nytimes.com/athletic/5916728/2024/11/12/van-nistelrooy-manchester-united-leaves-amorim/

 **Spelling Bee Forum**\